InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/explicit-innersource-principles.md

   intrinsically motivated, not because their manager told them so.
 - **Self-Determination**: BIOS-Communities are free to choose what to work on, when they work and what tools and processes they use to work.
-- **Meritocracy**: Power is vested in BIOS project members based ontheir merits, that is, based on the quality and quantity of their contributions.
+- **Meritocracy**: Power is vested in BIOS project members based on their merits, that is, based on the quality and quantity of their contributions.

 <img alt="BIOS Principles" src="/assets/img/bios-principles.png">